SAHorowitz/MSFS2020-PilotPathRecorder/README-kmlcam-QandA.md

-# Getting Started / Installation Notes
+# LiveCam Q & A

-These notes are aimed at answering the most frequent questions arising for new users.
+These notes are aimed at answering the most frequent questions arising for new users of `PilotPathRecorder`'s "LiveCam" support.

 Please let us know if your question isn't answered below!

-## What does it do?
-Can I have a demo?
+## _What does it do?
+Can I have a demo?_

 Yes!
 Check out this YouTube video:

 - [![MSFS2020-PilotPathRecorder v1.3.0n2b Enhancement Demo](https://img.youtube.com/vi/KmmUC1Yl1oo/0.jpg)](https://www.youtube.com/watch?v=KmmUC1Yl1oo)

+Also check out a [script](README-kmlcam-demo.md) that was developed to help demonstrate these features.

-## "What are the prerequisites?"
+## _What are the prerequisites?_

 `MSFS2020-PilotPathRecorder` has been successfully installed on [Windows 10] with a standard installation of